-- COVID-19 LGBTQI Global Solidarity Fund, to support LGBTQI organisations around the world respond to the pandemic: £37,735. - Women's Fund, with support from LBTQ Women Network, to support organisations working to advance the human rights of lesbian, bisexual, trans, and queer women around the world: £13,231.
+- Women's Fund, with support from LBTQ Women Network, to support organisations working to advance the human rights of lesbian, bisexual, trans, and queer women around the world: £8,544. - LGBTQI Climate Fund, to support LGBTQI activists working to help tackle the climate crisis: £8,901. - LGBTQI Emergency Fund, to support the LGBTQI movement in the face of crises including the Afghanistan Appeal: £107,037.